 This actually becomes a problem in Mann Vs. Machine as robots that hold the bomb long enough start giving out Status Buffs but taunt to give the playering an opening.
 It can make killing them as sniper before they move again quite frustrating.

 When zoomed, the Sniper's hits are calculated by precision, limb-for-limb hitboxes.
 When not zoomed, he gets the same single box as any other class.
 Since the sniper rifle is perfectly accurate, this actually means that you are more likely to hit someone with a non-scoped shot.
-Of course, without the scope it only does 50 damage maximum with sharp falloff.
+Of course, without the scope it only does 50 damage since it can't charge or get headshots.

 In Counter-Strike: Source, players' hitboxes actually lag a step behind their models.
 This can lead to some frustrating missed shots or WTF deaths.
 This happens in just about any online shooter to some extent, varying depending on lag and netcode.